⛈ Severe Storm Warning

 Screen Enclosure Precautions

 This is tough, for as much help as these things are in keeping leaves and debris out during normal conditions, screen enclosures almost always see damage during a severe storm.
-The best precautionary measures you can take here would be the removal of a screen panel or two, opposite one another.
+The best precautionary measures you can take here would be removing a screen panel or two opposite one another.
 This may help a little in reducing the effect of the wind by “venting” the enclosure.
-Of course, you could remove all of the panels to further reduce the odds of your enclosure winding up in your neighbor’s yard.
-Doors usually take a beating in hurricanes as well; if you are able it would be wise to remove these as well.
+Of course, you could remove all of the panels to reduce further the odds of your enclosure winding up in your neighbor’s yard.
+Doors usually take a beating in hurricanes as well; if you are able, it would be wise to remove these as well.
 I usually recommend removing the screen doors, providing your yard is fenced.
 It’s a lot easier to reinstall doors than screen panels.
 IMO

 IMPORTANT: Gainesville Regional Utilities Hurricane Prep Checklist Click Here